mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 lastWriteDate and opTime
 ````````````````````````

-The isMaster response of a replica set members running MongoDB 3.4 and later
+The isMaster response of a replica set member running MongoDB 3.4 and later
 contains a ``lastWrite`` subdocument with fields ``lastWriteDate`` and ``opTime``
 (`SERVER-8858`_).
 If these fields are available, parse them from the ismaster response,